A stableness of resistance model for nonresponse adjustment with callback data: Discussion

-One cannot discriminate between MNAR and MAR using solely frame data \citep{molenberghs2008every}; however, with callback data one can apply the proposed framework to test MAR by assessing how far away the estimated odds ratio function is from zero.
-The size of such tests can be (doubly robust) controlled because the stableness of resistance naturally holds under the null hypothesis of MAR, although they may not have power against certain alternatives.
-We assumed stableness of resistance for the first two calls, but identification remains if this holds for any two adjacent calls by applying our identifying strategy to the subsurvey starting with these two calls.
 We considered a single action response process---a call attempt either succeeds or fails; however, there may exist several dispositions, e.g., interview, refusal, other non-response or final non-contact \citep{biemer2013using}.
 Concurrent nonresponse is often the case when the missingness is due to failure of contact, but in practice different frame variables may be observed in different call attempts.
 In this case one may combine the callback design and the graphical model \citep[e.g.,][]{sadinle2017itemwise,malinsky2020semiparametric,mohan2021graphical} to account for complex patterns of missingness.
-In addition to nonresponse adjustment, callback data are also useful for the design and organization of surveys, e.g., allocation of time and staff resources, and other forms of paradata can also be incorporated for nonresponse adjustment.
-The integration of the callback design and other tools (e.g., instrumental variables) can handle simultaneous problems of nonresponse and confounding or other deficiencies in survey and observational studies.
-It is of interest to pursue these extensions and further explore the use of the stableness of resistance assumption in causal inference, case-control studies, and longitudinal studies.
+In addition to nonresponse adjustment, callback data are also useful for the design and organization of surveys, e.g., allocation of time and staff resources.
+The integration of the callback design and other tools (e.g., instrumental variables) may be useful for handling simultaneous problems of nonresponse and confounding or other deficiencies in survey and observational studies.
+It is of interest to pursue these extensions.